bitsof/bitsof/ai-knowledge/writing-guide.md

 **Project File Structure:**
 - Draft content is stored in: `/content/blog/drafts/{topic-name}/`
-- Final markdown is stored in: `/content/blog/posts/{topic-name}.md`
+- Final markdown is stored in: `/src/content/blog/{topic-name}.md`
-- HTML fragments are generated to: `/public/html/fragments/blog/{slug}.html`
+- Images should be placed in: `/public/images/`
-- Blog metadata is extracted from the HTML fragments during the build process.
+- Astro automatically processes content in the `/src/content/blog/` directory

 **Mandatory AI-Collaborative Writing Process:**